crispinprojects/talkcalendar/README.md

 ### Adding New Event

 * Select event date using the calendar
-* Click the New button on the header bar to invoke the "New Event" window
+* Select "New Event" from the menu (or press Ctrl+n) to invoke the "New Event" window
-* Enter the event summary (e.g. birthday, anniversary, doctor, dentist etc.)
+* Enter the event summary (e.g. meeting, birthday, anniversary, doctor, dentist etc.)
 * Enter the description (optional)
 * Enter the location (optional)
 * Enter start and end times (or all day)